Optimization with Constraint Learning: A Framework and Survey: Review

 The advantage of using LP or MILP approaches to learn constraints is seen in this step of the framework, as there are no complex embedding procedures to be followed.
-In \citep{pawlak2017automatic} the resolution of the final optimization problem here is relatively easy as the entire constraint learning process was formulated as a MILP from the very beginning.
-This is also seen in papers like \citep{sroka2018one} and \citep{schede2019learning}.
-In \citep{pawlak2021ellipsoidal}, the data is first clustered, and then PCA is used to give each cluster an ellipsoidal shape.
+In \cite{pawlak2017automatic}, the resolution of the final optimization problem here is relatively easy as the entire constraint learning process was formulated as a MILP from the very beginning.
+This is also seen in papers like \cite{sroka2018one} and \cite{schede2019learning}.
+In \cite{pawlak2021ellipsoidal}, the data is first clustered, and then PCA is used to give each cluster an ellipsoidal shape.
 These ellipsoids can then be represented using quadratic constraints.
 Their approach produces Mixed Integer Quadratically Constrained Programs (MIQCP), which can then be solved by any solver that supports quadratic programming.\\

 In summary, it can be seen that this step of the constraint learning process is the most complex one.
-Incorporating predictive models sometimes results in significant reformulation of the original model.
-Embedding of the predictive models should however be done in a way that takes full advantage of the optimization solver’s capabilities.
-This can be done by providing gradients or other useful information directly to the solver, or reformulating the problem to become linear, convex, conic quadratic, etc. Constraint learning approaches which use MILP or LP frameworks such as in \citep{pawlak2017automatic} avoid these complex embedding procedures, however the disadvantages of this approach could include a lack of flexibility and limited learning ability.
+Incorporating predictive models sometimes results in a significant reformulation of the original model.
+The embedding of the predictive models should however be done in a way that takes full advantage of the optimization solver’s capabilities.
+This can be done by providing gradients or other useful information directly to the solver or reformulating the problem to become linear, convex, conic quadratic, etc. The approach by \cite{garg2018kernel} results in a quadratic program with linear constraints that is solved using off-the-shelf solvers.
+Constraint learning approaches that use MILP or LP frameworks such as in \cite{pawlak2017automatic} avoid these complex embedding procedures, however, the disadvantages of this approach could include a lack of flexibility and limited learning ability.
 There is therefore a trade-off between simplicity and performance to be considered.
 Wherever possible, it is desirable to keep the final optimization problem in the same complexity class as the original problem.